yffenim/effy/index.md

 ### Currently working on: How to detect (ideally automated) and remove cyberbullying from a fully anonymous online space?

+# `man formatting`

+Yes, I know this page is weirdly formatted.
+It was free, fast, and the standard "I have better things to do than UI" excuse of my industry.

 # `ls`